Rachelyan666/Rachelyan666.github.io/index.md

 I'm Rachel, a student from Cornell University double majoring in **Electrical & Computer Engineering** and **Computer Science**.
 My focus is mainly *Computer Architecture* and *Embedded Systems*.
 Previously, I have interned at *JP Morgan Chase* as an engineering intern, and have been a student research assistant in Cornell's *CSL (computer systems lab)*.
 On campus I have also completed various ECE projects on my own or as a team with other students.

-Currently, I am a senior student, and hope to work in the industry mainly on RTL designing and testing or embedded systems engineering.
+Currently, I am a Master student, and hope to work in the industry mainly on embedded systems engineering or RTL engineering projects.

  <br>